 - if you don't want the displayed images to be cropped

-To retouch your images, you can use software such as Photoshop, Affinity Photo, Affinity Designer, Gimp etc... and I advise you to read this guide dedicated to the optimization of images for the web.
+To retouch your images, you can use software such as Photoshop, Affinity Photo, Affinity Designer, Gimp etc. and I advise you to read this guide to optimising images for the web.

-4. How to change the size of Divi images to customize your site?
+4. How do I change the size of my Divi images to customise my site?

-Would you like the images on the front page of your posts to be square to match your Instagram images or would you like them to be portrait to match Pinterest???
+Would you like your front page images to be square to match your Instagram images or would you like them to be portrait to match Pinterest?

 It's doable and easy!
-We will see a method that will not require any special coding.
-Therefore, even beginners can do it!
+We are going to see a method that will not require any special coding.
+So even beginners can do it!

 Tips: there is also an alternative for display images in Divi format.

 4.1 - Install and activate the Simple Media Sizes extension

 Simple Media Sizes is a free extension available from the official WordPress directory, i.e. directly from your administration in the Extensions > Add tab.
 Just install it and activate it.

 4.2 - Changing the size of Divi images